Botafogo FR: Formation and merger

 On 1 July 1894, the Club de Regatas Botafogo was founded in Rio de Janeiro as a rowing club.

 The founders of Botafogo football team.

 On 12 August 1904, another club was founded in the neighborhood: the Electro Club, the name first given to the Botafogo Football Club.
 The idea came during an algebra lesson at Alfredo Gomes College.
 The Electro Club was founded, but its name did not last.
 After a suggestion from Dona Chiquitota, Flávio's grandmother, the club finally became the Botafogo Football Club, on its 18 September.
-The colors were black and white like those of Juventus FC, (who took the colours from Notts County F.C., the oldest team in the world.) the team of Itamar Tavares, one of the club's founders.
+The colors were black and white like those of Juventus FC, (who took the colours from Notts County F.C., the oldest professional football team in the world.) the team of Itamar Tavares, one of the club's founders.
 Its badge was drawn by Basílio Vianna Jr., in Swiss style with the BFC monogram.
 The Botafogo Football Club would soon become one of the strongest football teams in Rio de Janeiro, winning the championships of 1907, 1910, 1912 and more.

 With the same name, the same location, the same colours and most importantly the same supporters, it seemed inevitable that the clubs would merge.
 They did so on 8 December 1942, after a basketball match between both clubs, when the Botafogo Football Club player Armando Albano died suddenly, that the idea of a merger began.
 On this tragic occasion, the president of the Club de Regatas Botafogo, Augusto Frederico Schmidt, spoke: "At this time, I declare to Albano that his last match ended with the victory of his team.
 We won't play the time left on the clock.
 We all want the young fighter to leave this great night as a winner.
 This is how we salute him."
 Eduardo Góis Trindade, the president of the Botafogo Football Club said: "Between the matches of our clubs, only one can be the winner: Botafogo!."
 And then Schmidt declared the fusion: "What else do we need for our clubs to become one?."
 The Botafogo de Futebol e Regatas finally came into being.
 The Football Club's badge became black, and the monogram substituted by the Clube de Regatas' lone star.